Gug028/alx-system_engineering-devops/0x01-shell_permissions/README.md

 10-mirror_permissions
 This file executes a script that sets the mode of the file hello the same as olleh's mode 11-directories_permissions
 This file executes a script that adds execute permission to all the subdirectories of the current directory for the owner, the group owner and all other users
+12-directory_permissions
+This file executes a script that creates a directory called my_dir with permissions 751 in the working directory